Rockslides, icy roads lead to Anchorage highway crashes

 - Seattle woman facing eviction over $2 will get to stay in her apartment through April

-Police said traffic north of Anchorage was stalled on inbound and outbound lanes of the Glenn Highway and on Eagle River Road due to multiple cars in distress.
+Traffic north of Anchorage was stalled on inbound and outbound lanes of the Glenn Highway and on Eagle River Road due to multiple cars in distress.